otrv4/otrv4/architecture-decisions/003-user-profile.md

 Currently, OTRv3 supports previous versions by allowing the user to configure their version policy to allow previous versions or not: when a user wants to have a conversation with someone, they should send a query message telling which versions they support.
 This message is sent as plaintext at the beginning of the protocol and can be intercepted and changed by a MITM in a rollback attack.

 With this attack, how can OTR ensure that participants will talk using the highest version supported by both parties?
-OTRv4 seeks to solve this problem for versions after 4.
+OTRv4 seeks to solve this problem for versions to come after version 4.

 ### Decision